 Boosting Your Lung Capacity and Oxygen Intake

 According to this article by the American Lung Association, your hearts and lungs work harder to supply the more oxygen for your muscles and hence strengthen your lungs and increasing lung capacity.

 With a larger lung capacity, more oxygen can be intake and therefore easier our hearts work because it doesn’t have to work that hard to pump the oxygen to the rest of your body and cells.

 Numerous muscles are working when you are moving around the court, jumping, smashing, reaching… The more you use these muscles, the more muscle strength and endurance you gained.

-According to this article published by Harvard Medical School, strong muscles could lead to stronger bones, better blood sugar control, and cholesterol levels, reduction of joint pain weight maintenance, and fight mild depression.
+According to these articles published by Harvard Medical School, and Sports Fitness Advisor, strong muscles could lead to stronger bones, better blood sugar control, and cholesterol levels, reduction of joint pain weight maintenance, and fight mild depression.

 Besides, when you are playing badminton, your muscles are applying forces to your bones and hence stimulate the bone growth.
 With enough calcium intake and a balanced diet, your bone density will be improved and there is a reduced chance of suffering from bone fractures.

 Burning Calories for Weight Loss